noormuhammadkhan/varifinder/README.md

 period is clinically divided into many phases, where the large deviation of the values within same phase is frequently observed, specially in pediatric patient data.
-The goal of `varifinder` is to calculate the variability ratio index (VARI) to compare the number of detected change points between different clinical phases in retrospective data.
+The goal of `varifinder` is to calculate the variability ratio index (VARI) to evaluate clinical phases in retrospective data.

 ## Installation